reduxjs/redux-toolkit/docs/concepts/customizing-create-api.md

 Currently, RTK Query includes two variants of `createApi`:

-- `createPureApi` which contains only the basic redux logic (the core module)
+- `createBaseApi` which contains only the basic redux logic (the core module)
 - `createApi` which contains both the core and react-hooks modules

 You can create your own versions of `createApi` by either specifying non-default options for the modules or by adding your own modules.